Support & Help

 English (United States)

-A mechanical device used for transporting people or goods vertically between floors in a building.
+A device used for transporting people or goods between different floors of a building.

 日本語